Food & Nutrition Science

 In the strength-training world, it’s dogma.
 “Supplement with protein.”
 Some take it further, recommending the specific quantity, source, amino acid composition, and timing pre- and post-workout.
 But will it help you build bigger muscles?
 Will they develop faster?
 Will you gain any extra strength, at all?

-A critical review1 published in the Journal of Nutrition reviewed these topics, and several others, by examining the current field of research.
-They scoured over observational studies, randomized controlled trials, crossover studies, and meta-analyses – studies that combine data from multiple individual studies in order to improve the sample set – to better understand the role that protein and/or amino acid intake plays in muscle growth during strength training.
-Here are some highlights.
+A critical review published in the Journal of Nutrition examined these questions and others by analyzing the current body of research.
+The authors studied observational data, randomized controlled trials, crossover studies, and meta-analyses—studies that combine data from multiple experiments to generate broader insights—focusing on how protein and amino acid intake affect muscle growth during strength training.

 Protein Can Enhance Muscle Growth and Repair